RMHogervorst/gephi/README.md

 csv format as gephi.

 I’ve found the need to convert tidygraph/igraph objects into a node and edge csv, to visualize in gephi quite often.
-This should be trivial, but gephi is a bit particular and wants specific column names.
+This task should be trivial, but gephi is a bit particular and wants specific column names.

 ## What does the package do?